How long can a landlord leave a tenant without heat?

 Illinois heat requirements

-Illinois landlords must maintain a minimum temperature of 68°F in rental units from September 15 through June 1 when outdoor temperatures fall below 55°F. According to the Chicago Residential Landlord and Tenant Ordinance and the Illinois Safe Homes Act, heating is classified as an emergency repair requiring immediate attention.
+Illinois landlords must maintain a minimum of 68°F from September 15 through June 1 when outdoor temperatures fall below 55°F. Under the Chicago Residential Landlord and Tenant Ordinance and the Illinois Safe Homes Act, heating failures are treated as emergency repairs requiring immediate attention.

-In Chicago specifically, landlords must respond to heating emergencies within 72 hours, though the city expects faster action when temperatures are dangerously low.
-The Illinois Department of Public Health considers lack of heat during cold weather to be a serious health hazard, which can expedite enforcement actions against non-compliant landlords.
+In Chicago specifically, landlords must respond within 72 hours, though the city expects faster action when temperatures are dangerously low.
+The Illinois Department of Public Health treats lack of heat during cold weather as a serious health hazard, which can speed up enforcement against non-compliant landlords.

-Illinois tenants who experience heating failures can file complaints with their local building department or health department.
-The state's implied warranty of habitability means tenants may also have the right to withhold rent, repair and deduct costs from rent, or terminate the lease if the landlord fails to restore heat within a reasonable timeframe.
+Tenants who experience heating failures can file complaints with their local building or health department.
+Illinois's implied warranty of habitability also means tenants may have the right to withhold rent, repair and deduct costs from rent, or terminate the lease if the landlord doesn't restore heat within a reasonable timeframe.

 Pennsylvania heat requirements

-Pennsylvania law requires landlords to provide adequate heating facilities capable of maintaining a minimum temperature of 65°F in all habitable rooms during the heating season (typically October through May).
-While state law doesn't specify an exact repair timeframe, Pennsylvania courts have consistently ruled that heating failures constitute emergency situations requiring prompt resolution.
+Pennsylvania law requires landlords to provide heating capable of maintaining at least 65°F in all habitable rooms during the heating season (typically October through May).
+State law doesn't set an exact repair deadline, but Pennsylvania courts have consistently treated heating failures as emergencies requiring prompt resolution.

-Pennsylvania tenants can file complaints with their local code enforcement office or the Pennsylvania Department of Community and Economic Development.
-The state's implied warranty of habitability protects tenants' rights to basic services like heat, and prolonged heating failures can justify rent withholding or lease termination under Pennsylvania landlord-tenant law.
+Tenants can file complaints with their local code enforcement office or the Pennsylvania Department of Community and Economic Development.
+The state's implied warranty of habitability protects basic services like heat; prolonged heating failures can justify rent withholding or lease termination under Pennsylvania landlord-tenant law.

-New York City has some of the most specific heat requirements in the country.
-From October 1 through May 31, NYC landlords must provide heat under the following conditions:
+New York City has some of the most specific heat rules in the country.
+From October 1 through May 31, landlords must provide heat under these conditions:

-During the day (6 AM to 10 PM): When outdoor temperatures fall below 55°F, indoor temperatures must reach at least 68°F. During the night (10 PM to 6 AM): Indoor temperatures must be at least 62°F regardless of outdoor temperature.
+During the day (6 AM to 10 PM): when outdoor temperatures fall below 55°F, indoor temperatures must reach at least 68°F. At night (10 PM to 6 AM): indoor temperatures must be at least 62°F regardless of outdoor temperature.

-NYC treats heating failures as emergency situations requiring immediate response.
-Landlords who fail to provide adequate heat face fines starting at $250 to $500 per day, with penalties increasing for repeat violations.
-The city's Housing Preservation and Development (HPD) department actively enforces these requirements and can issue violations within 24 hours of receiving tenant complaints.
+NYC treats heating failures as emergencies requiring immediate response.
+Landlords who fail to provide adequate heat face fines starting at $250 to $500 per day, with penalties rising for repeat violations.
+The city's Housing Preservation and Development (HPD) department actively enforces these rules and can issue violations within 24 hours of a tenant complaint.

-New York tenants can call 311 to report heating problems, and HPD inspectors typically respond within one business day.
+Tenants can call 311 to report heating problems; HPD inspectors typically respond within one business day.
 If the landlord doesn't restore heat quickly, tenants may be eligible for emergency repairs paid by the city, with costs recovered from the landlord.
 NYC also allows tenants to withhold rent or pursue rent abatement for prolonged heating failures.

 New York City in the winter